-Remember that if a spider bites you SAVE THE REMAINS OR CATCH THE SPIDER IN A VIAL OR JAR.
+Remember that if a spider bites you, SAVE THE REMAINS OR CATCH THE SPIDER IN A VIAL OR JAR.
 Having the specimen may help to identify it and thus help with deciding the treatment to give for the bite.
 To avoid bites, never place your hand in an area you cannot see into and never place your hand into a tangled web.
 Spider bites may, paradoxically, be both underreported and over reported.
 True bites may be ignored by the person involved or are misinterpreted.
 However, as often as not "spider bite" is written down as a diagnosis even when no spider is associated with the bite.
-Up to 80% of 600 "spider" bites studied in California were actually caused by ticks or reduviid bugs (Vetter and Visher 1998).
+Up to 80% of 600 "spider" bites studied in California were actually caused by ticks or reduviid bugs (Russell and Gertsch 1983).
 Some "bites" may actually be bacterial or fungus infections or possibly the onset of Lyme Disease, so it is wise to be suspicious of "easy" diagnosis without a specimen.

 In recent years there have been several Internet hoaxes involving the mythical deadly "toilet spider," supposedly imported from South America or the Orient and found in a toilet in a restaurant near a major airport (Vetter and Visscher 2000).
 This story has caused quite a bit of worry, but there is no such animal.
 The creature in the earlier version of the hoax was called the South American blush spider, "Arachnis gluteus," and this totally fictitious name was later replaced with Telamonia dimidiata, a valid name for a harmless (as far as anybody knows) Asiatic jumping spider.

 Gertsch, W. J. 1979.
 American Spiders, Second Edition.
 Van Nostrand Reinhold Co., New York.